Donate Deakin

 Targeting the Infant Gut Microbiota through a Perinatal Educational Dietary Intervention

-We are looking for differences in the types and quantities of microbiota in the infant gut.
-If it turns out that the infant gut microbiota can be influenced by the prenatal diet, then this would be a very important finding for those hoping to prevent allergy or mental disorders by targeting the early life gut microbiota.
+We aimed to identify differences in the types and quantities of microbiota present in the infant gut.
+If the findings showed that the prenatal diet could influence the infant gut microbiota, this would represent an important step toward understanding how to prevent allergies or mental health disorders by targeting the early-life gut microbiota.

 Results from this study

-This study completed in 2021 and the results have been published in the following manuscripts:
+This study was completed in 2021 and the results have been published here.

 The Food & Mood Centre acknowledge the support of the Wilson Foundation in funding microbiome analysis for this study.